nuttytuts/ninja-wiki/List-of-generators-producing-ninja-build-files.md

 - [bfg9000](https://github.com/jimporter/bfg9000) is a cross-platform build configuration system with an emphasis on making it easy to define how to build your software.
 It converts a Python-based build script into the appropriate files for your underlying build system of choice (Make, Ninja, or MSBuild).

 - [kati](https://github.com/google/kati) is an experimental GNU make clone that converts Makefiles to ninja build files.
 The main goal of this tool is to speed up incremental builds of Android.

+## One-offs

+- [TextMate 2's gen_build script](https://github.com/textmate/textmate/blob/master/bin/gen_build) is what generatest ninja files for TextMate's build.
+It's not meant to be generally useful.

+- [Ninja's configure.py script](https://github.com/martine/ninja/blob/master/configure.py) is the script that generates ninja files for building ninja itself.
+This script is not meant to be generally usable.

+- [IRPF90](https://github.com/scemama/irpf90) is a Fortran90 preprocessor written in Python for programming using the Implicit Reference to Parameters (IRP) method.
+It simplifies the development of large fortran codes in the field of scientific high performance computing.
+It's not meant to be generally useful.